-- 1. In the event that a student has taken approved components outside the degree programme, the student will be responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by course code, the standard hours allocated elsewhere for the study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
-For components that the student has taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result.
+- In the event that a student has taken approved components outside the degree programme, the student will be responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by course code, the standard hours allocated elsewhere for the study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
+For components that the student has taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result. - 3.
+The student must provide the Board of Examiners with relevant information on the progress of the component and its assessment by the authorised body, including a statement on fraud.
+The Board of Examiners is authorised to request and obtain such information from the authorised body.